BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 Considering main difficulties mentioned in the previous section it seems that Machine Learning **Transformers** models may be a quite good approach to face the problem. **Transformers** have developed immensely over the last couple of years.
-Many researchers have put their effort into developing **state-of-the-art** solutions that pushed transformer's capabilities even further.
+Many researchers have put their effort into achieving **state-of-the-art** solutions that pushed transformer's capabilities even further.
 For example GPT-4o model that has been released lately is achieving outstanding results.
 Therefore, considering the use of Transformers seems like a reasonable approach.